tcalmeida/weather-app/README.md

 ## How to generate the API Key

-1. Go to [https://openweathermap.org/](https://openweathermap.org/), click on SIGN IN in the navigation bar and create an account.
+1. Go to [https://openweathermap.org/](https://openweathermap.org/), click on SIGN IN in the navigation bar and create an account
-2. Go to your profile on navigation bar and choose My API Keys.
+2. Go to your profile on navigation bar and choose My API Keys
-3. Copy the active key.
+3. Copy the active key
-4. Paste the key inside the quotation marks on `const apiKey`.
+4. Paste the key inside the quotation marks on `const apiKey`